 “There’s a couple things that the fans will like.
 I think the first is the fact that they get to go to D’ni.
 And anybody who knows our stuff on a little bit deeper level knows that D’ni is someplace you want to go.” – Rand Miller, interview from Myst 10th Anniversary DVD Edition

-Imagine a new social network based on poems.
-The site will debut with a selection of original poems, and you and your friends will be able to read them and base your interactions on them.
-Gradually new poems will be added to the mix and the userbase will be able to slowly understand and help to build a narrative around the poems, creating a sort of living, breathing artwork.
+Imagine reading a press release that describes a website filled with interactive poems.
+The site will debut with just a few poems, gradually adding more in response to user involvement, making the site’s visitors part of a living, breathing artwork.
 It’s a clever idea, and a couple poems released as teasers show that the site has a lot of promise.
 Sadly, however, when the site finally debuts, something has gone wrong in development.
-Instead of the vibrant scene you were promised, there’s just one page with a handful of poems.
+Instead of the vibrant scene you were promised, there’s just a static page with a handful of poems.
 There’s not even anywhere to post a comment.
 The poems are still well-written, and you enjoy reading them, but you can’t shake the feeling that you could have been a part of something much bigger.
 Welcome to the beautiful and depressing world of Uru.

-Myst IV: Revelation is an impressive accomplishment: surely no other work of art in human history has managed to be so immersive and realistic while simultaneously preventing any degree of credibility.
-Where it’s good it rises to great heights…which unfortunately gives it that much more distance to fall.
-Exile set a fairly low standard, and while Revelation largely improves upon Exile‘s mistakes, it fails to emulate Exile‘s successes.
+When Myst IV: Revelation is good, it’s great.
+It wildly exceeds one’s expectations with exceptional visuals, clever storytelling, and originality.
+But when it’s bad, it’s terrible.
+Revelation largely improves upon Exile‘s mistakes, but it fails to emulate Exile‘s successes.
 This makes for a frustrating game: too flawed to be great, but with too many good bits to be written off completely.